FSL work group update

-Alcohol at any chapter-sponsored event requires the use of a licensed third party vendor present to serve alcohol, provide security, and verify legal age.
+Alcohol at any chapter-sponsored event requires the use of a licensed, third-party vendor present to serve alcohol, provide security, and verify legal age.
 All sorority houses at Iowa are strictly alcohol-free.
 Alcohol consumption within fraternity houses is prohibited by students under 21 years of age.
-Persons of legal age in a fraternity house may be permitted to bring alcoholic beverages into their private bedrooms only and only those of age are allowed to consume alcohol.
+Persons of legal age in a fraternity house may be permitted to bring alcoholic beverages into their private bedrooms.
+Only those of legal drinking age are allowed to consume alcohol.

-We have agreed that our organizations can host events at establishments that are in alignment with the Iowa City ordinance as it relates to tickets and citations.
-The link to these reports can be found here: https://www8.iowa-city.org/weblink/Browse.aspx?dbid=0&startid=1481412&row=1&cr=1
+Organizations are allowed to host events at establishments that are in alignment with the Iowa City ordinance, as it relates to tickets and citations.

-Hazing is defined as any I ntentional or unintentional reckless action or situation–with or without consent—that endangers a student or creates risk of injury, mental or physical discomfort, harassment, embarrassment, and/or ridicule—whether on campus or off campus—for the purpose of initiation into, affiliation with, or as continued membership in an student organization or team recognized by the University of Iowa Student Government or by any other University sponsor.
+Hazing is defined as any intentional or unintentional reckless action or situation–with or without consent—that endangers a student or creates risk of injury, mental or physical discomfort, harassment, embarrassment, and/or ridicule—whether on campus or off campus—for the purpose of initiation into, affiliation with, or as continued membership in a student organization or team recognized by the University of Iowa Student Government or by any other university sponsor.

-To report hazing or to file a violation against any Iowa Fraternity or Sorority, please complete the Fraternity and Sorority Life Judicial Violation Form, contact any Fraternity and Sorority Life Staff Member, or visit the Dean of Students Office.
+To report hazing or to file a violation against any UI fraternity or sorority, please complete the Fraternity and Sorority Life Judicial Violation Form, contact any Fraternity & Sorority Life staff member, or visit the Dean of Students Office.

 Social Responsibility Week